Suzuki Baleno (2015): Latin NCAP

-The base model Latin American market Baleno (2 airbags and no ESC) crash test result was announced in October 2021 (similar to Euro NCAP 2014), it has received a very disappointing zero star rating.
+The base model Latin American market Baleno (2 airbags and no ESC) Latin NCAP 3.0 crash test result was announced in October 2021 (similar to Euro NCAP 2014) and received a zero star rating.
 Compared to the European market Baleno, the test dummies received more fatal injuries on the chest, neck, knees and child occupants.

-Second generation (WB; 2022)
+Second generation (WB2; 2022)

 The second-generation Baleno hatchback was first released in India on 23 February 2022.
 It is continued to be assembled at Suzuki's plant in Ahmedabad and will be exported to Asia, Africa, Middle East and Latin America.

 Suzuki stated the hatchback as full model change with the marketing name "New Age Baleno", however it uses the previous model's underpinnings with major body shell revisions.
 The exterior received new body panels, headlights, LED fog lights, tail lights, smaller C-pillar window and wheels.
 For the interior, it comes with redesigned dashboard with a floating 9-inch LCD display, gauge cluster, refreshed steering wheel, plus additional new features such as rear air conditioning vents, fast charging USB ports, head-up display, 360° view camera, Amazon Alexa voice assistant support and improved NVH performance.
-The handling is also improved with all new suspension, new hydraulic clutch system and bigger front disc brake.
+The handling is also improved with all new suspension, new hydraulic clutch system and larger front disc brakes.

-The Baleno continued to be powered by four-cylinder K-series petrol engines.
-Indian market received the same 1.2-litre K12N Dualjet petrol engine from the previous model, mated to a 5-speed manual transmission or new 5-speed AMT "AGS" option, replaced the more expensive CVT unit.
-The export model gets bigger 1.5-litre K15B petrol engine replacing the old 1.4-litre K14B unit and paired with either 5-speed manual or 4-speed automatic from previous generation.

 Markets

 Asia

 Maruti Suzuki launched the car in India on 23 February 2022 with the same four trim levels as previous generation; Sigma, Delta, Zeta and Alpha.
 It is also retained the same 1.2-litre K12N Dualjet petrol engine and 5-speed manual transmission, while the CVT option was replaced with the cheaper AMT unit.
 The Zeta and Alpha trims comes with 6 airbags as standard.
 The CNG powered model was launched in October 2022.
+For the 2023 model year, depending on the trim level, the hatchback was updated with new additional convenience and safety features as standard.

 The second-generation Baleno hatchback was also launched together with S-Presso in Indonesia on 11 August 2022 at the 29th Gaikindo Indonesia International Auto Show with sole unnamed trim as the previous generation.
 The car is powered by a new 1.5-litre petrol engine and retained the same 5-speed manual or 4-speed automatic transmission options.
-In terms of features, it is similar to Indian market Baleno Zeta which lacked the 360° view camera and 9-inch LCD display (replaced by a smaller 6.8-inch unit).
+A year later at the 30th Gaikindo Indonesia International Auto Show, the hatchback received a bigger 9-inch LCD display and 360° view camera feature.

 Africa

 Suzuki South Africa introduced the hatchback in February 2022 and became available later in May.
-It is comes with two trim levels; GL and GLX.
+It comes with two trim levels; GL and GLX.